ZiadMansourM/safe-sity/README.md

 ## Store in DB Info about Car , Time, Location

 ![Blankdiagram](https://user-images.githubusercontent.com/62894826/201432682-3ab7ae63-0ffc-461f-8cbb-d0a0c4fc2b9a.png)

-- Image Pre-Processing
+1- Image Pre-Processing

 - RGB -> Grey Scale
 - Noise Reduction with Edge Preservation
 - Contrast Enhancement with Histogram Equalization

-- Plate Area Extraction and Correction
+2- Plate Area Extraction and Correction

+- Errorsion and Dilation
+- Image Thresholding
+- Skew Correction (fix angle of the image to meet our target area)
+- Contouring
+- Extract Box currounding Plate Number and Characters
+- Cropping Region for Plate

-- Number Plate Extraction
+3- Number Plate Extraction

+- Use SE matrix to extract numbers from the Plate

-- Character Plate Extraction
+4- Character Plate Extraction

+- Use SE matrix to extract characters from the Plate

-- Colour Plate Extraction
+5- Colour Plate Extraction

 ## Appeal the violation in Traffic System